Student Loans - Strategies of Borrowing Student Loans

 There are also calculators specific to student loan repayment.

 Federal Student Aid is a great place to calculate your repayment based on your actual loan amounts.
-To know what federal student loans you owe, review in your FSA account for your student loan balance.
+To know what federal student loans you owe, review the National Student Loan Data Service (NSLDS) annually for your student loan balance.

 How are you doing?
 Based on your projected salary, can you afford what you have already borrowed?
 How much more can you afford to borrow?
 Review our section on how to calculate debt to salary ratio to see if you can afford to borrow additional funds.
 If not, consider reducing expenses and finding additional resources for aid through scholarships.